ni/semi-test-library-dotnet/docs/UserGuide/advanced/BestPracticesForWritingExtensionMethodsInSTL.md

 ### Get Methods

-These methods are used to retrieve properties, data or states from an instrument (e.g., read the current, get voltage).
+These methods are used to retrieve properties, data or states from an instrument (such as read the current, get voltage).
 To create a new Get Method while adhering to best practices, follow these steps:

 #### **Method Definition:**

 1. **Method Name**:
     - Use a clear and descriptive name that reflects the method's functionality.
     - *Prefix with* `Get` when the methods needs to return a value, representing a *property, configuration or setting*.
-Eg: [GetSampleClockRate](https://github.com/ni/semi-test-library-dotnet/blob/87f9ebe52c1eba721fda454b5c1712bb6bdae77d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DAQmx/Configure.cs#L129)
+For example: [GetSampleClockRate](https://github.com/ni/semi-test-library-dotnet/blob/87f9ebe52c1eba721fda454b5c1712bb6bdae77d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DAQmx/Configure.cs#L129)
     - *Avoid* `Read` or `Fetch` for property accesses.
-These prefixes are are reserved for high-level operations involving *instrument interaction* to return results.
-Eg: [ReadStatic](https://github.com/ni/semi-test-library-dotnet/blob/00772a0797b0522e23f27b880b181913bb84326a/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/Digital/StaticState.cs#L60)
+These prefixes are reserved for high-level operations involving *instrument interaction* to return results.
+For example: [ReadStatic](https://github.com/ni/semi-test-library-dotnet/blob/00772a0797b0522e23f27b880b181913bb84326a/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/Digital/StaticState.cs#L60)
 1. **Parameters and Return Type**:
     - The first parameter should include the `this` keyword followed by the concrete type being extended.
-        - For Instrument Abstraction extensions the concrete type will be the one implementing `ISessionsBundle`.
+        - For Instrument Abstraction extensions the concrete type is the one implementing `ISessionsBundle`.
 For example, [DCPowerSessionsBundle](https://github.com/ni/semi-test-library-dotnet/blob/87f9ebe52c1eba721fda454b5c1712bb6bdae77d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DCPower/Source.cs#L26C52-L26C93)
-    - Choose the rest of the parameter and the return type based on the requirement (e.g., Scalar, SiteData, or PinSiteData).
+    - Choose the rest of the parameter and the return type based on the requirement (such as Scalar, SiteData, or PinSiteData).
 Refer to the [key considerations](#choosing-parameter-and-return-types) for detailed information on choosing parameter.
 1. **Method Functionality**:
     - Use appropriate instrument commands to retrieve the required values.
     - Handle any exceptions or errors gracefully, providing meaningful error messages if the operation fails.